benraid/java-challenge/README.md

 - **EmployeeService:**
   - Handles most of the heavy lifting, including remote API calls using `RestTemplate`.
-  - Implements rate-limiting workarounds with Spring Retry to manage transient failures.
+  - Implements rate-limiting workarounds with Spring Retry.

 - **Custom Data Models:**
   These models help structure the data for communication with the server: